Pueblita aims to continue the cultural tradition of fresh tortillas while helping the local community

 On Saturday, April 24, all three organizations will host their second pop up on Ocean Boulevard and Junipero Street where Wall will be selling fresh tortillas to raise funds for the campaign.

-The community has also been supporting #MissionImpossible in the form of donations bought from an Amazon wish list, whose items Wall has stacked up in her apartment.
+The community has also been supporting #Missionpossible in the form of donations bought from an Amazon wish list, whose items Wall has stacked up in her apartment.
 The community also had a chance to drop off donations at the March 20 supply drop-off.

 The wish list contains three-ring binders, loose leaf paper, notebooks, scientific calculators and more that will be instrumental as children continue learning from home, others returning to school after COVID-19 closures.